 Twelve months later Harry and his teammates had the opportunity to redeem themselves.
-This they did by defeating the old enemy, Port Adelaide, by 41 points.
+They defeated the old enemy, Port Adelaide, by 41 points.
 Krome kicked two goals and The Advertiser named him amongst Norwood’s best.

 This was to be Harry’s last premiership and the last for Norwood until 1941.
 He was in a Norwood side coming to the end of a golden era that brought them four premierships in less than a decade.
 Champions like Scott, Lill and Ackland were retiring.
 Norwood had to rebuild.

 During this period a great deal of responsibility fell on the broad shoulders and into the 'bucket' hands of Heinrich Krome.